Continuation Funds Are Not a Liquidity Strategy. They're a Warning Label.

 Frequently Asked Questions

-Continuation funds grew in popularity because traditional exit mechanisms became constrained: buyer selectivity increased, valuation gaps widened, IPO windows narrowed, and assets aged beyond original hold timelines.
-GPs needed a credible explanation for why capital remained trapped longer than expected.
+Continuation funds have exploded because traditional exit mechanisms have stalled.
+Buyers became more selective, valuation gaps widened, IPO windows narrowed, and assets that were supposed to exit on schedule started aging beyond expectations.
+GPs needed a credible answer for why capital was staying trapped longer than planned.

-When a GP simultaneously sells an asset to and sponsors a continuation fund, scrutiny increases significantly around process integrity, third-party validation, fairness opinions, rollover elections, and conflict of interest management—critical issues for LP confidence.
+When a GP is both seller and sponsor in a continuation fund, governance scrutiny increases significantly.
+Concerns include process integrity, third-party validation, fairness opinions, rollover elections, alignment of interests, and conflicts of interest between the exiting fund and the continuation vehicle.

 Disclaimer: This article is for informational and educational purposes only and should not be construed as investment advice.
 Angel Investors Network is a marketing and education platform — not a broker-dealer, investment advisor, or funding portal.